Skip to main content

 Property valuation

-Your lender will require a property valuation to determine how much your property is worth before agreeing to remortgage.
+Your lender will require a property valuation to find out how much your property is worth before agreeing to remortgage.
 Not all lenders charge for this service.

 Solicitors' costs